pablomesenn/Caso-2-Diseno-de-Software/README.md

 ##### Solution Chosen

 We implemented a Logger interface and a CloudWatchLogger class, utilizing the AWS SDK to send logs to CloudWatch Logs.
 This adheres to the Strategy pattern, allowing for different logging implementations in the future.
+To extend this further, we've built a comprehensive multi-logger architecture that supports multiple logging destinations simultaneously:

+1. We designed an abstract BaseLogger class that defines the common interface for all logger implementations (info(), error(), warn(), etc.)

+2. We implemented concrete logger adapters for various logging services:

+  * CloudWatchLogger - for AWS CloudWatch integration
+  * ConsoleLogger - for local development and debugging
+  * FileLogger - for local file storage of logs ElasticsearchLogger - for searchable log analytics SentryLogger - for error monitoring and tracking

+We created a LoggerFactory that manages logger instances and enables using them individually or collectively: javascriptconst loggerFactory = new LoggerFactory();
+loggerFactory.addLogger('cloudwatch', new CloudWatchLogger(cloudwatchConfig));
+loggerFactory.addLogger('console', new ConsoleLogger());

+A CompositeLogger allows broadcasting log events to multiple destinations simultaneously: javascriptconst logger = loggerFactory.getCompositeLogger();
+logger.error('This error is recorded in all configured logging systems');

+Environment-based configuration determines which loggers are active in different deployment contexts.

 ##### Advantages over the original template